xirzo/TicTacToe/README.md

 # TicTacToe

-A C implementation of the classic Tic-Tac-Toe game.
+A C multiplayer implementation of the Tic-Tac-Toe game.
+Includes a server and a client.

 ## Build Instructions